dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/add-and-remove-menu-items-with-wf-contextmenu-component.md

 ---
 title: Add and Remove Menu Items with ContextMenu Component
-description: Learn more about how to add and remove shortcut menu items with the WIndows Forms ContextMenu component. ms.date: "03/30/2017"
+description: Learn more about how to add and remove shortcut menu items with the Windows Forms ContextMenu component. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"